vivecuervo7/fastendpoints-mediatr-examples/Presentation/slides.md

 That said, so far all we've done really is wrap a few helper methods around Minimal API and moved our application layer code into the presentation layer.

-Not really a big deal, and honestly if it stopped here I'd probably consider it not worth the risk of leaning so heavily on another library.
+Not really a big deal, and honestly if it stopped here I'd probably consider it not worth the risk of leaning so heavily on yet another library.

 So, onto the really fun bits.
 -->